m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 - Spam filters
 - Caches

-When considering the end to end argument it’s worth asking whether or not the argument is still valid today, and in what cases.
+When considering the end to end argument it's worth asking whether or not the argument is still valid today, and in what cases.

 There are questions about what functions belong in the dumb, minimal network.
 Can we ever add features?
-It’s worth considering whether the end to end argument is constraining innovation of the infrastructure by preventing us from putting some of the more interesting or helpful functions inside the network.
+It's worth considering whether the end to end argument is constraining innovation of the infrastructure by preventing us from putting some of the more interesting or helpful functions inside the network.

 ## Violation: NAT
 A fairly pervasive violation of the end to end argument are home gateways, which typically perform **network address translation**.